unpc2026/diary/README.md

 - Intentional out of context information
 - Tone Policing

+# IGAF
+- Never interrupt your enemy when he is making a mistake
+- Act like a fool
+- Being pragmatic
+- Don't overshare

 ## A set of words that can be used to explain something (e.g., what is problem)
 1. a situation where
 2. a condition where
 3. a circumstance where

 ## There's 2 kind of people related to how DEI works : Stupid People & Not Stupid People (not always smart)
 for not stupid people, here's how it works.